ZhiLinR/GI-T8-Winx-Club/Frontend/README.md

 ---

 ### static Function borderedText()
+*Function Call: text_themes.TextStylingOptions.borderedText("String", Color, int, double, boolean),*<br>
 Styling text for more emphasis with a white border. <br>
-@return Returns a Stack object which can be inserted directly into child arrays as an element.<br>
+@return Returns a `Stack` object which can be inserted directly into child arrays as an element.<br>
 Reference method - [Flutter API: Borders and stroke(Foreground)](https://api.flutter.dev/flutter/painting/TextStyle-class.html)

 **Parameters** (? - accepts `null` arguments).
 Default styling is meant for headers. <br>